kmolan/const_poly/README.md

 If you use this library in your project, a shoutout or mention would be awesome!

 ## TODO
--  tutorials
 -  Add polynomial operations like add/subtract/multiply.
--  Easier to use macros
--  String representation
+-  String representation for the polynomial.
 -  Add more benchmarking.